MichaelRFairhurst/DartNAD0/README.md

 alpha/beta pruning nearly as effectively.
 In the future I would like to parallelize this, etc., and support parallelized MCTS too.

-Mildy optimized, use for your own fun!
+Mildy optimized, and comes with prebuilt command line tools, use for your own fun!

 ## Current features